Mentors-Outreach/mentors-outreach/community-guidelines.md

 ### Mentors Outreach Guidelines

-We need your help to keep Mentors Outreach as valuable, authentic, and safe as possible.
+ We ask for everyone to **lead with a "Community first" mindset. **Meaning, We need your help to keep Mentors Outreach as valuable, authentic, and safe as possible.

 *   **Be supportive**.
 Encourage and support your fellow members.